19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting.md

 ## The Spellcasting Roll
 To successfully cast a [Spell](Spells.md), you must make an [Intelligence](../Player%20Characters/Chosen%20Statistics/Intelligence.md) [Check](../Game%20Procedures/Check.md).
 - The [DC](../Game%20Procedures/DC.md) is equal to 10 + (2 x the [Spell's Level](Spell%20Level.md)).
+- On a [Critical Success](../Game%20Procedures/Dice%20Rolls/Critical%20Success.md) a [Critical Cast](../Game%20Procedures/Dice%20Rolls/Critical%20Cast.md) occurs as well.

+If you fail the [Check](../Game%20Procedures/Check.md):
+- The spell 'fizzles' (it does not happen).
-- On a failed [Check](../Game%20Procedures/Check.md), the spell fizzles, any [Mythril](Mythril.md) powder is still consumed.
+- Any [Mythril](Mythril.md) powder is still consumed.
-- On a [Critically Failure](../Game%20Procedures/Dice%20Rolls/Critical%20Failure.md) a [Critical Miscast](../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) occurs.
+- You take [Mythril Damage](../Damage%20Types/Mythril%20Damage.md) equal to the [Spell's Level](Spell%20Level.md) (*called Spellburn*).
-- On a [Critical Success](../Game%20Procedures/Dice%20Rolls/Critical%20Success.md) a [Critical Cast](../Game%20Procedures/Dice%20Rolls/Critical%20Cast.md) occurs.
+	- On a [Critical Failure](../Game%20Procedures/Dice%20Rolls/Critical%20Failure.md), a [Critical Miscast](../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) occurs as well.
 ### Material Cost
 Casting [Spells](Spells.md) consumes [Mythril](Mythril.md) powder corresponding to the [Spell's Level](Spell%20Level.md).